Jessica Feshbach: Assistant to Cruise and Holmes

 Feshbach soon began working as an assistant to Scientologist actor Tom Cruise.
 In April 2005, she transferred from her Sea Org duties to serve as a personal "handler" to his then-fiancée, Katie Holmes.
 Soon after beginning her relationship with Cruise, Holmes fired her long-time manager and agent, and Feshbach became her new "best friend".
 Feshbach tutored Holmes in Scientology methodologies, traveled with Holmes when the actress was interviewed during publicity events.

-In one cover story for W Magazine, journalist Robert Haskell wrote that Feshbach "was described to me as Holmes's 'Scientology chaperone' and it was clear that she would be on hand during our interview despite my protests."
+In one cover story for W, journalist Robert Haskell wrote that Feshbach "was described to me as Holmes's 'Scientology chaperone' and it was clear that she would be on hand during our interview despite my protests."
 Holmes simply characterized Feshbach as her best friend, and Feshbach said the same.
 During the interview, however, Feshbach intervened multiple times to answer questions posed to Holmes.

 Feshbach additionally accompanied Holmes to promote her film Batman Begins.
 Warner Bros., the studio that distributed the film, released a statement to New York Daily News that denied reported friction with Feshbach: "There's no discord between us and Jessica.
 We, in fact, made Jessica's hotel reservations for her and brought her along on our plane.
 If she's someone Katie wants to travel with, that's fine.
 The people who made the tour made every effort to accommodate her.
 It's a very amicable situation."
 Later that year, along with Cruise and Holmes, Feshbach was a guest of honor at the Patron Ball, a Scientology event held at Saint Hill Manor, the organization's British headquarters.
 In 2006, Feshbach attended Holmes' wedding to Cruise in Italy.